Alabama police arrest 2 teens for birthday party shooting

 “It don’t make the hurt any easier.
 But we are relieved that they (the suspects) are not out in the community,” Amy Jackson said in a phone interview Wednesday morning.

 Sgt.
-Jeremy J. Burkett of the Alabama Law Enforcement Agency wouldn’t say where the two are being jailed, or whether they already were in custody when they were charged in the case.
+Jeremy J. Burkett of the Alabama Law Enforcement Agency wouldn’t say where the two suspects are being jailed, or whether they were already in custody when they were charged in the case.

-“We can’t get into a motive right now, because that would be part of an ongoing investigation,” Burkett said.
+“We can’t get into a motive right now, because that would be part of an ongoing investigation,” Burkett added.
 “We can’t share that.”

-Online court records do not show any previous adult charges in state court for either of the arrested teens.

-Those killed were Phil Dowdell, a star wide receiver with plans to play college football, and his fellow Dadeville High senior KeKe Smith, 17, an athlete-turned-team manager.
-The two others were Marsiah Emmanuel “Siah” Collins, 19, an aspiring singer and 2022 Opelika High School graduate who planned to start college this fall, and 2018 Dadeville High graduate Corbin Dahmontrey Holston, 23, another former athlete at the school.
+Those killed were: Phil Dowdell, a star wide receiver with plans to play college football; KeKe Smith, 17, an athlete-turned-team manager; Marsiah Emmanuel “Siah” Collins, 19, an aspiring singer and 2022 Opelika High School graduate who planned to start college this fall, and 2018 Dadeville High graduate Corbin Dahmontrey Holston, 23, another former athlete at the school.

 Holston had gone to the party to check on a younger family member who feared trouble, Holston’s mother Janett Heard told AL.com.
 Relatives told the news outlet that the shooting began shortly after Holston arrived, and that he pulled his younger relative to safety.